bm-synth/DeepSpeed/docs/_tutorials/flops-profiler.md

 ---
 title: "Flops Profiler"
-excerpt: "Measure the parameters, latency, and floating point operations of your model"
+excerpt: "Measure the parameters, latency, and floating-point operations of your model"
 ---

 In this tutorial, we introduce the DeepSpeed flops profiler and provide examples of its usage.